 quat

 Creates a new quaternion.
 Quaternions are incredibly useful to represent and calculate rotations in 3D world space.
-Unlike the more common euler angles, quaternions are immune to gimbal lock and are therefor much more suitable for transforming rotations.
+Unlike the more common euler angles, quaternions are immune to gimbal lock and are therefore much more suitable for transforming rotations.

 In FiveM's Lua runtime, quaternions are real data types, just like numbers, bools and strings are.
 This means that type(quat(1, 0, 0, 0)) will return quat.
 More about this in the Lua runtime manual.